Dorothy McCullough Lee: Later career

 Lee was appointed to the U.S. Board of Parole by President Dwight D. Eisenhower on August 7, 1953.
 She was appointed to the Subversive Activities Control Board on September 4, 1956, and appointed chairman on January 2, 1957 (her new position becoming effective January 21).
-While serving in this role she called for more women to seek employment in public affairs.
+While serving in this role, she called for more women to seek employment in public affairs.
 She resigned this position in August 1962 to resume her law practice and to serve as a lecturer at Portland State University and the University of Portland.

 Awards

-Western Airlines honored her first anniversary as mayor by naming a new Convair CV-240 airliner The Dorothy McCullough Lee.
+Western Airlines honored her first anniversary as mayor by naming a new Convair CV-240 airliner, The Dorothy McCullough Lee.
 The Woman's National Press Club selected her as one of the nation’s six most distinguished women in April 1949.
 She was awarded an honorary doctor of laws degree from Mills College in Oakland in June 1949.

 Personal life

 Lee had two children, adopted as infants, David Scott Lee (born July 4, 1936, and received by the Lees five days later) and Priscilla Dorothy Lee (born October 30, 1937).
-Her husband, William Scott Lee, died on February 6, 1976.
+Her husband, William Scott Lee, an oil company sales representative, died on February 6, 1976.